 5. Web Sockets: Web sockets are an organized set of APIs in which a two-way interactive communication session can be established between a server and the user’s browser.
 With the help of these types of APIs, you can easily manage to send messages to a server, along with receiving event-driven responses from the server without having to poll the server for receiving a reply.

-Related topic- API Security for Mobile Apps
+Related topic- Complete Guide on API Security for Mobile Apps

 OWASP API Security Top 10

 The broadening threat landscape and the expanding usage of APIs led the security community to initiate what we know today as the OWASP API Security Top 10.
 This project has always assisted businesses, developers and security enthusiasts in becoming more agile when it comes to API security issues.